malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 	</details>
 <br>

+5. Read up on the ifelse function and try to see if you can use this instead of your complex loop

-5. In all loops that we tried out we have created the  variable where the output is saved outside the loop.
+6. In all loops that we tried out we have created the  variable where the output is saved outside the loop.
 Why is this?